numpy/numpy/doc/source/reference/arrays.datetime.rst

-The datetime type works with many common NumPy functions, for example :meth:`arange` can be used to generate ranges of dates.
+The datetime type works with many common NumPy functions, for example :func:`arange` can be used to generate ranges of dates.

 .. admonition:: Example